Cairi-S/vegan-Glasgow/README.md

 - Form data includes text inputs for the restaurant to be added such as restaurant name and why the user thinks Vegan Glasgow should be aware of the restaurant.
 A dropdown menu asks users to select the area of Glasgow where the restaurant is based to ensure the correct restaurant is added (where perhaps more than one restaurant with the same name could exist).
 - The green 'send my message' button adds the message to the database and a message is flashed to the user to confirm it's submission.
 Users also have the option to cancel should they change their mind.

+404 page:
+- The custom 404 Page shows a cute image of a dropped ice-cream, a link is clearly displayed to return the user back to the home page.

 ### FUTURE FEATURES ###
+Features left to impliment:
 - Pagination - The page will display 8 cards (2x4, desktop), 4 cards (2x2, tablet, 1x4, mobile).
 Users will be able to move through pages using the bottom page function, this minimises information overload, and scroll, on a single page.
 - Email authentication.
 - Ability for users to ‘favourite’ restaurants which show on ‘my account’ page.